Hantavirus pulmonary syndrome: Prognosis

-Prognosis for HPS is often poor.
+The prognosis for HPS is often poor.
 The case fatality rate of HPS ranges from 30% to 60%.
 Death usually occurs 2–10 days after the onset of illness and occurs suddenly during the cardiopulmonary phase of illness.
 Andes virus infection has a case fatality rate of about 40%, and Sin Nombre virus a case fatality rate of 30–35%.
-It typically takes a few months to fully recover from illness.
+It typically takes a few months to recover from illness fully.
 Difficulties with breathing, however, can persist for up to two years.

 The antibody response to hantavirus infection is strong and long-lasting.
 Early production of neutralizing antibodies (nAbs) that target the surface glycoproteins is directly associated with increased likelihood of survival.
 High nAb counts can be detected as long as ten years after infection.
 Higher levels of IL-6, in contrast, are associated with more severe disease, and deceased individuals have higher IL-6 levels than survivors.
-Genetic susceptibility to severe illness is related to one's human leukocyte antigen (HLA) type, which also depends on the hantavirus as increased susceptibility to different hantaviruses is associated with different HLA haplogroups.
+Genetic susceptibility to severe illness is related to one's human leukocyte antigen (HLA) type, which also depends on the hantavirus, as increased susceptibility to different hantaviruses is associated with different HLA haplogroups.

 Epidemiology

-Most cases of HPS are caused by just two viruses: Andes virus and Sin Nombre virus.
-Andes virus is carried primarily by the long-tailed pygmy rice rat (Oligoryzomys longicaudatus) and Sin Nombre virus by the western deer mouse (Peromyscus sonoriensis).
-Andes virus is mainly found in Argentina, Brazil, and Chile, where it causes more than one hundred cases annually.
+Most cases of HPS are caused by just two viruses: the Andes virus and the Sin Nombre virus.
+The Andes virus is carried primarily by the long-tailed pygmy rice rat (Oligoryzomys longicaudatus) and the Sin Nombre virus by the western deer mouse (Peromyscus sonoriensis).
+The Andes virus is mainly found in Argentina, Brazil, and Chile, where it causes more than one hundred cases annually.
 In North America, Sin Nombre virus causes dozens of cases each year.
 Overall, there are a few hundred cases of HPS every year.
 The geographic distribution of individual hantaviruses is directly tied to the geographic distribution of their natural reservoir.
 In the US and Canada, most cases occur in the west.
 Individual cases and small clusters of HPS have been reported in Europe and Turkey.